-Speaking at the Investment Magazine Fiduciary Investors Symposium on Wednesday, Wiener said interest rate cuts and extra stimulus through quantitative easing had driven a surge in risk assets and been a tailwind for owners of capital, “whether it’s invested in equity, property, fine art or wine.”
+Speaking at the Investment Magazine Fiduciary Investors Symposium in late November, Wiener said interest rate cuts and extra stimulus through quantitative easing had driven a surge in risk assets and been a tailwind for owners of capital, “whether it’s invested in equity, property, fine art or wine.”

 Asked whether the expectation that central banks will always help out when issues arise has made the economy more fragile, Wiener said: “I would argue that it most definitely has.”

 “I believe passionately that…any system requires a degree of stress in order to test it and to…shake out the dead wood.”

 On the topic of big US tech firms, Wiener said their size has gone beyond stifling innovation, nearing a point “where individual corporations become so powerful it becomes a political and social concern.”